riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 #### Let's Talk Phase

 Any description of phase would be incomplete without talking about _global phase_.
 Technically, the phase we have been working with in this section is formally defined as _relative phase_.
 When defining the basis coefficients $\alpha$ and $\beta$, we specifically stated that they are both complex numbers.
 However, looking at their definitions, $\alpha$ appears completely real.
-This is because the real definition of the basis coefficients is:
+This is because the actual definition of the basis coefficients is:
 $$
 |\psi\rangle=e^{ia}(e^{ib}cos(\frac{\theta}{2})|0\rangle+e^{ic}sin(\frac{\theta}{2})|1\rangle)
 $$